AdobeDocs/experience-platform.en/help/data-prep/api/mapping-set.md

 ## Get a mapping set

-You can retrieve a specific mapping set by making a GET request to the `/mappingSets/{MAPPING_SET_ID}` endpoint.
+You can retrieve a specific mapping set by making a GET request to the `/mappingSets` endpoint and providing the ID of the mapping set you wish to retrieve in the request path.

 **API format**